 The combination of front-end development and back-end development is known as full-stack development.

 Let’s take an example.
-Whenever an end-user fills out a form from the client-side, the browser sends a request to the server-side.
-The server-side response to the client-side with some relevant information is displayed by the browser on the client-side.
+Whenever an end-user fills out a form from the client side, the browser sends a request to the server side.
+The server-side response to the client side with some relevant information is displayed by the browser on the client side.
 The programming languages used for back-end development are PHP, NodeJS, Python, Java, etc.

 Why Use Web Development Tools?

 Web Development life cycle involves many stages and it follows an iterative approach.
 It requires a lot of effort from the developers.
-From selecting a programming language, framework, to a server on which the application is to be hosted, all these are a part of the web development lifecycle.
+From selecting a programming language, and framework, to a server on which the application is to be hosted, all these are a part of the web development lifecycle.

 To make development easier for developers, web development tools are designed.
 These tools simplify the web development process.
 Developers can easily create responsive web designs, resulting in enhanced browsing experiences, improved Search Engine Optimization (SEO), and reduced bounce rates, as well as lower maintenance costs using these tools.

 In an era when the number of web dev tools keeps growing every day, finding the best one can sometimes be daunting.
 To help you out, we put together a list of the top 10 web development tools that will help you make your web development process faster and easier.

 Visual Studio Code, also known as VS Code, is a free open-source code editor which is available for Windows, Mac, and Linux operating systems.
 In addition to running everywhere, it allows you to debug code, input Git commands, and write SASS code.
 In Visual Studio Code, the simplicity of a source code editor is combined with powerful developer tools, such as IntelliSense and debugging.
 Probably the best code editor you can use today is Visual Studio Code.